***DO NOT PET PUPPIES WHEN YOU ARRIVE ESPECIALLY IF IT IS NOT YOURS….IT IS A LIABILITY & HEALTH RISK TO THE PUPPIES..you will be handed your puppy!***

 We raise 4 sizes of Aussiedoodles:

 - Toy size stands 13 inches to 15 inches @ the shoulder, weighing 10 to 20 pounds.
-WARNING: Toy aussiedoodles are more susceptible to becoming hypoglycemic (low blood sugar) & during the first 9 weeks of their life it is the most critical time since they may thrive for a while & all of a sudden fail to thrive due to developmental issues that we cannot see or prematurity that was not apparent since they are born so small to begin with.
+WARNING: Toy aussiedoodles are more susceptible to becoming hypoglycemic (low blood sugar) & during the first 9 weeks of their life it is the most critical time since they may thrive for a while & all of a sudden “crash” due to developmental issues that we cannot see or prematurity that was not apparent since they are born so small.
+Thus the reason why we keep them at a minimum of 10 weeks or more depending on development/maturity rate.
 WE DO HAVE MANY SUCCESSFUL TOY AUSSIEDOODLE BABIES BORN THIS IS JUST EXPERIENCE INFO!

 - Miniature size stands 15 inches to 17 inches @ the shoulder, weighing 20 to 30 pounds.